DataKinds/datakinds.github.io/_posts/2018-04-19-a-charming-proposal.md

 ## Try Charm!

 Check out the [TryItOnline page for Charm](https://tio.run/#charm)!
 I'd also implore you to visit [the Charm GitHub page](https://github.com/Aearnus/charm) to download it and try it out yourself.
-We also have a page on the [Esolangs Wiki](https://esolangs.org/wiki/Charm)!
+Finally, we have a page on the [Esolangs Wiki](https://esolangs.org/wiki/Charm)!